-- Where a Council owned vehicle is being used, staff must report any suspected mechanical defects and not drive the vehicle until this has been investigated. - If an employee uses their own vehicle for business use, they are required to maintain it in a roadworthy condition. - Before embarking on journeys, basic checks on the vehicle should always be carried out e.g. oil levels, water levels, tyre pressure, wipers etc. - On long journeys, staff should ensure sufficient breaks are built in to prevent fatigue. - It is an offence to use handheld mobiles and personal digital assistants whilst driving. - Cllrs, employees, workers or volunteers should always drive within speed limits and according to the prevailing weather conditions. - Cllrs, employees, workers or volunteers should also drive in a courteous manner with due care and attention respecting the needs of other road users. - Cllrs, employees, workers or volunteers must never drive under the influence of alcohol or drugs. - Before driving Cllrs, employees, workers or volunteers should familiarise themselves with the procedure to follow in the event of a breakdown or accident. - Any accidents whilst on travelling on business must be reported to FTC's Business Team. - Due care and attention must be taken to the security and safekeeping of any Council documents or equipment whilst in the vehicle. - Cllrs, employees, workers or volunteers must ensure the correct class of insurance is held for the business use of any private vehicles.
+- Where a Council owned vehicle is being used, staff must report any suspected mechanical defects and not drive the vehicle until this has been investigated. - If an employee uses their own vehicle for business use, they are required to maintain it in a roadworthy condition and ensure their car insurance allows them to use the vehicle for business use. - Before embarking on journeys, basic checks on the vehicle should always be carried out e.g. oil levels, water levels, tyre pressure, wipers etc. - On long journeys, staff should ensure sufficient breaks are built in to prevent fatigue. - It is an offence to use handheld mobiles and personal digital assistants whilst driving. - Cllrs, employees, workers or volunteers should always drive within speed limits and according to the prevailing weather conditions. - Cllrs, employees, workers or volunteers should also drive in a courteous manner with due care and attention respecting the needs of other road users. - Cllrs, employees, workers or volunteers must never drive under the influence of alcohol or drugs. - Before driving Cllrs, employees, workers or volunteers should familiarise themselves with the procedure to follow in the event of a breakdown or accident. - Any accidents whilst on travelling on business must be reported to FTC's Business Team. - Due care and attention must be taken to the security and safekeeping of any Council documents or equipment whilst in the vehicle. - Cllrs, employees, workers or volunteers must ensure the correct class of insurance is held for the business use of any private vehicles.